OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-node.md

     res.send(connection.token);
   }
 });
 ```

 After checking if OpenVidu Session exists, the `Connection` object is built using the `Session` object and the parameters received from the request body.

 Finally, the `Token` associated to the `Connection` is returned in the response body.
+We can use this token in [openviu-browser SDK](reference-docs/openvidu-browser/) to connect the user to the Session.